 All deposits and investments of City funds other than direct purchases of U.S. Treasuries or Agencies shall be secured by pledged collateral.
 In order to anticipate market changes and provide a level of security for all funds, the collateralization level will be 105% of market value of principal and accrued interest on the deposits or investments less an amount insured by the FDIC.
-Evidence of the pledged collateral shall be maintained by the Director of Finance or a third party financial institution.
+Evidence of the pledged collateral shall be maintained by the Chief Financial Officer or designee or a third-party financial institution.
 Repurchase agreements shall be documented by a specific agreement noting the collateral pledge in each agreement.
 Collateral shall be reviewed monthly to assure that the market value of the pledge securities is adequate.
+[Local Government Code PFCA 2257.023]